Is Ceramic Coating Really Worth It?

 Prevent Hard Water Spots

 Most high-quality ceramic coatings feature hydrophobic water behavior meaning that water simply beads and runs off the car.
 How do they do that?
-Both ceramic and graphene ceramic coatings have a resin system, the binder and the backbone.
-This system is the mechanism which basically provides both water and mineral deposit protection.
+Both ceramic and graphene ceramic coatings have a resin system, the binder, and the backbone.
+This system is the mechanism that basically provides both water and mineral deposit protection.

 Due to its hydrophobic properties, ceramic paint protection significantly assists with repelling these water spots, which can often appear on both your paint and windows.
 A ceramic coating’s hydrophobic properties help keep vehicles clean for longer, allow them to shed water quickly and efficiently, and enable for quick and simple car washing.

 Disadvantages of Car Ceramic Coatings

 With so many good things to talk about, you must probably be convinced by now that ceramic coating is worth it.
 But since nothing in the world is entirely perfect, let’s see if there are any downsizes to ceramic coatings.
 And although we can’t think of too many bad things to tell you, there are certain aspects you should consider though:

 One downside car owners looking to apply the ceramic coating by themselves might face from the long prep time ceramic coatings require.
 As seen above, prepping your car well is essential if you want a ceramic coating not only to apply better but also to last longer.
 And this includes new cars too, even if from outside it would seem that the vehicle is in perfect condition.

 Before you apply the ceramic coating, the paint’s surface should be free of any blemishes or contaminants.
 But other than washing the car, a multi-stage paint correction also includes claying and buffing.